All Episodes

 Okay.

-And for some of you guys that are wondering, this is the this is the documentary that they're talking about.
+And for some of you guys that are wondering, this is the documentary that they're talking about right here, Surviving R. Kelly.

-Let me share a screen with y'all.
+Let me share screen with y'all.

-This is it right here, Surviving R. Kelly in this documentary series on the tangled history of allegations against musician, R. Kelly women give detailed accounts of sexual and mental abuse.
+This is it right here: Surviving R. Kelly in this documentary series on the tangled history of allegations against musician R. Kelly women give detailed accounts of sexual and mental abuse.

-Um, but there um there's there's there's some things here that we could definitely discuss when it comes to this documentary because I did watch some of it.
+But there's some things here that we could definitely discuss when it comes to this documentary because I did watch some of it.

-Uh Denise, you watched the whole thing, right?
+Denise, you watched the whole thing, right?

-What was your what was your take on it?
+What was your take on it?

-So I feel that if he was able to control my conclusion is if he was able to control somebody and they were able to listen to him and do what he said.
+So I feel that if he was able to control, my conclusion is if he was able to control somebody and they were able to listen to him and do what he said, that was his like girlfriend.

 He always had more than one.

-Um I think he owned like two houses.
+I think he owned like two houses.

 Okay.